memowe/contenticious/README.md

 [MD]: http://daringfireball.net/projects/markdown/

 You can organize them in directories and link to other files (replace the `.md` with `.html`.
 If you want a start page for a directory, name it `index.md`.
 If no `index.md` exists, contenticious will generate an index page for that directory.
 You don't have to think about navigation - contenticious will generate a navigation bar for you.
+To manage the sorting in the navigation, prepend digits and an underscore to your file names (`017_zoom.md` first, then `042_albundy.md`).

 If you want, you can place additional content like pictures or PDF documents in the `public` directory.
 They will be served automatically.